Apple Bank: History

+19th century

 The company was founded in 1863 as the Haarlem Savings Bank by a group of local merchants as a community-based mutual savings bank.
 Harlem at the time was a suburban village - it was not part of New York City until 1873 - and the bank's first location on 3rd Avenue between 125th and 126th Streets was surrounded by farms and undeveloped lots.
 In 1869, the bank moved to a building of its own construction on 3rd Avenue and 124th Street.
+The Harlem Savings Bank building was listed on the National Register of Historic Places in 2003.

+20th century

 In 1907, the bank moved its headquarters to 124 E. 125th St.

-In 1932, just after the Great Depression, the bank acquired Commonwealth Savings Bank and its 2 branches.
+In 1932, in the first years of the Great Depression, the bank acquired Commonwealth Savings Bank and its 2 branches.
 The branches were on 157th Street and 180th Street in Washington Heights, Manhattan.
-In 1933, the bank dropped the second 'a' from its name to match the now-standard spelling of the neighborhood's name: Harlem.
+In 1933, the bank dropped the double 'a' from its name to match the now-standard spelling of the neighborhood's name: Harlem.

 In 1966, the bank opened a branch in Manhasset, New York, on Long Island as the population growth shifted to the suburbs.
 In 1968, the bank moved its headquarters from Harlem to 42nd Street.